consilience/laravel-message-flow/README.md

 ## Step 4 — Receiver: Worker and Observer

-**Start a worker** listening on the queue name that senders push to:
+**Start a worker** listening on the queue name that senders push to.
+So the warehouse app may run this queue worker:

 ```bash
 php artisan queue:work message-flow-queue --queue=to-warehouse